dotnet/performance/src/benchmarks/README.md

 ![Sample Disassm](./img/sampleDisassm.png)

+## How to profile benchmarked code using ETW

+If you want to profile the benchmarked code, you need to use the [ETW Profiler](https://adamsitnik.com/ETW-Profiler/).
+It allows to profile the benchmarked .NET code on Windows and exports the data to a trace file which can be opened with PerfView or Windows Performance Analyzer.

+You can do that by passing `-p ETW` or `--profiler ETW` to the app.

 ## How to run In Process

 If you want to run the benchmarks in process, without creating a dedicated executable and process-level isolation, please pass `--inProcess` (or just `-i`) as an extra argument to the app: `dotnet run -c Release -f netcoreapp2.1 -- --inProcess`.
 If you build your own config, please use `config.With(Job.Default.With(InProcessToolchain.Instance))`.
 Please use this option only when you are sure that the benchmarks you want to run have no side effects.